-Using bus-based connections, on the other hand, one can create a larger FPGA tile that encompasses the entire 4-bit wide circuit by quadrupling the logic capacity of the logic block to create a multibit logic block (by grouping 4 conventional logic blocks together) and substituting each individual wire in the original tile by a 4-bit wide routing bus.
-Overall, two buses per channel is needed in order to implement the same circuit; and the resulting architecture, shown in Figure 5, contains only 8 input connections, 8 output connections, 16 full switch block connections, and 8 half switch block connections - which is equivalent to an overall reduction of 50% for each type of routing connection.
+On the other hand, using bus-based connections, one can create a larger FPGA tile that encompasses the entire 4-bit wide circuit by quadrupling the logic capacity of the logic block to create a multibit logic block (by grouping four conventional logic blocks together) and substituting each individual wire in the original tile by a 4-bit wide routing bus.
+Overall, two buses per channel are needed in order to implement the same circuit and the resulting architecture, shown in Fig. 5, contains only 8 input connections, 8 output connections, 16 full-switch block connections, and 8 half-switch block connections-which is equivalent to an overall reduction of 50% for each type of routing connection.
 Note that this reduction is due to the fact that routing resources are grouped into buses and programmable connections are only provided for resources that have the same bit positions in their buses.